google/skia/site/docs/dev/gardening/_index.md

 the [status page](https://status.skia.org).
 The Android Gardener will triage the untriaged Android Bugs.
 For a more detailed view of bugs see [Skia Bugs Central](https://bugs-central.skia.org/).

+You should join the "Flutter Engine Sherriff" chat room and assist with any issue they discover that involves a potential Skia bug.
+Ask another gardener for an invite.

 <a name="blamer"></a>